A Pseudo-Two-Dimensional (P2D) Model for FeS2 Conversion Cathode Batteries: Methods

 where $k_\mathrm{int}$ is a rate constant for the intercalation reaction and $C_\mathrm{max}$ represents the maximum lithium concentration in the active particles.
 The intercalation equilibrium potential is an empirical function determined from experimental Galvanostatic intermittent titration technique (GITT) measurements and depends on the lithium concentration, as discussed in the Supplemental Information \cite{Horner2021}.

 The conversion reaction \cref{eq:conv_rxn} also contributes a source for the current density through a separate Butler-Volmer expression.
 However, unlike the intercalation reaction, the conversion reaction does not provide a lithium source into the active material.
 Instead, the reaction rate is linked to the shell radius evolution \cref{eq:delta} \cite{Vijayasekaran2006,Srinivasan2004}.
 As the conversion reaction proceeds to completion, the intercalated active material core will be converted to a mixture of \ce{Li2S} and \ce{Fe} (\cref{eq:conv_rxn}).
 This consumption drives the reaction surface (the interface between the intercalated core and converted shell material) inward, thus resulting in a shrinking core mechanism.
 The specific form used for \cref{eq:delta} ensures conservation of species and converts the molar reaction rate to a volumetric flux.

 For the conversion reaction, we use a second order kinetic rate expression that depends only on the ionic lithium concentration at the reaction surface:

 The second order reaction with respect to the ionic lithium concentration was found to represent the experimental data over different discharge rates marginally better than a value of 0.5 for the charge transfer coefficient (Supplemental Information).
 We use a constant equilibrium potential for the conversion reaction, $V_\mathrm{eq,conv}=\SI{1.6}{V}$.
+Note that throughout this work, we only consider the discharge behavior of \ce{FeS2} to mitigate capacity fade mechanisms across cycles and identify the intra-cycle polarization mechanisms.
+As such, a conditional is placed on the voltage to prevent the conversion reaction from proceeding in the reverse direction above the OCV.
+If one were interested in simulating the charge behavior, this conditional would need to be replaced with a conditional on the shell thickness as it approaches zero.
+The intercalation portion of our model is already equipped for reversibility and does not need modification for charge simulations.

 The presence of the converted shell on the outside of the active material causes additional transport losses with respect to the ionic lithium concentration and the current in the electrode and electrolyte.
 For simplicity, we assume that the transport through the shell is in pseudo-steady-state, meaning that the steady-state solution can be used to explicitly calculate the electrode voltage $V_{s,\mathrm{in}}$, electrolyte voltage $V_{l,\mathrm{in}}$, and ionic lithium concentration $C_{\ce{Li+},\mathrm{in}}$ at the reaction surface (i.e. the surface between the active material core and the converted shell):